Understanding Functional Freeze: Signs, Causes, and How to Heal

 Functional freeze is a nervous system survival response - not a character flaw!

-Many people who experience functional freeze grew up in environments where it wasn’t safe to express emotions, make mistakes, or have needs.
-Over time, your body adapted by shutting down emotions and focusing solely on doing, achieving, and surviving - even when exhausted.
+Many people who experience functional freeze grew up in environments where it wasn't safe to express emotions, make mistakes, or have needs.
+Maybe you learned early that staying small, staying busy, and not causing problems was how you stayed safe.

-Here are some ways to start:
+Here are some places to start:

 1. Build Body Awareness